stts-se/chromedictator/README.md

 ### .webm

-Sound file in Google Chrome's format.
-Can be converted into .wav using e.g. `ffmpeg`.
+Audio (media) file used by Google Chrome.
+Can be converted into .wav or other formats using e.g. `ffmpeg`.

 ### .json